TBD54566975/developer.tbd.website/site/docs/ssi/credential-manifests.md

 # Credential Manifests

 ## What is a Credential Manifest?
-By definition, [Credential Manifests](https://identity.foundation/credential-manifest/) are a resource format that defines preconditional requirements, *Issuer* style preferences, and other facets *User Agents* (e.g digital wallets) utilize to help articulate and select the inputs necessary for processing and issuing a credential.
+A [Credential Manifest](https://identity.foundation/credential-manifest/) is like a checklist of requirements needed to acquire a credential from an Issuer.
+Imagine you want to apply for a digital driver's license.
+To obtain this license, you need to know which pieces of information the license issuer (e.g., vehicle and driver's licensing agency or, in the U.S., the DMV) requires from you.
+The Credential Manifest is a JSON object that informs a User Agent (e.g., digital wallet) about the specific details it must submit to the Issuer on your behalf.

+For instance, if you're applying for a digital driver's license, the Credential Manifest might instruct your wallet: "The user should provide their name, photo, and driving test results."

+However, the Credential Manifest does not specify how the final digital driver's license will appear, the method the DMV uses to verify your information, or the communication process between your wallet and the DMV.
+Its primary role is to guide your wallet on the necessary data that it needs to submit on your behalf.

+By the way, the "checklist" item mentioned in our example is called an Output Descriptor.
+This descriptor outlines the credentials that an Issuer, like the DMV, offers.

 :::note
-Credential Manifest is a draft specification being developed within the [Decentralized Identity Foundation](https://identity.foundation/) (DIF).
-The design work on the data model is ongoing and participants are encouraged to open issues or otherwise contribute at the [DIF-hosted Github repo](https://github.com/decentralized-identity/credential-manifest), whether as input to stable versions or as recommendations for future versions.
+Credential Manifest is a draft specification being developed within the Decentralized Identity Foundation (DIF).
+The design work on the data model is ongoing and participants are encouraged to open issues or otherwise contribute to the [DIF-hosted GitHub repo](https://github.com/decentralized-identity/credential-manifest), whether as input to stable versions or as recommendations for future versions.
 :::

 ## Manifest API Requests